afombravo/tnseeker/README.md

 tnseeker is executable from the command line by typing:

 `python -m tnseeker`

+Tnseeker also has a test mode, where the blast, Bowtie2 instalations are tested, and a small run on a test dataset is performed.

+`python -m tnseeker --tst`

 An example use case is the folowing.
 See below the meaning of the input arguments: